mhannis/homeassistant-denon232/README.md

-# HomeAssistant_Denon_RS232
+# Home Assistant Denon RS232

 This is a Denon AVR / Receiver Custom Component for Home Assistant that allows you to control a receiver through RS232.
 This custom component should support any Denon receiver with a serial port.
 This implementation was based off of the following integrations:

 https://github.com/home-assistant/home-assistant/blob/dev/homeassistant/components/media_player/denon.py
 https://github.com/joopert/nad_receiver/blob/master/nad_receiver/__init__.py